 JUSTIFICATION.
 Do not justify text; use LEFT alignment instead.
 (This is the only way to detect spacing problems in the manuscript during editing, and it's absolutely necessary for an eBook edition.)

 FONT.
 Use the same font and font size throughout the book for both text and headings.
-(Remember that you're just WRITING, not DESIGNING the book.)
+(Remember that you're just writing, not designing the book.)
 Select a standard font face such as Verdana in 12-point size with the understanding that the fonts to be used in a print book will be selected when the typesetting process begins.
-(No more than different font faces should be used in a print book or on the book's cover.)
+(No more than three different font faces should be used in a print book or on the book's cover.)

 Use italics in the text where appropriate, but no underlines.
 Underlined text is okay in an eBook, but this formatting should not be done until the editing process is complete since the eBook formatting itself is a different process and underline will then become a "style" used by the eBook designer.